The William F. Laman Public Library System has three “Little Free Library” installments in North Little Rock.

 The “Little Free Libraries” can be found at these locations:

-Persons can visit a library, take a book, and replace it with another - all free of charge and without being a library patron.
+Anyone can visit a library, take a book, and replace it with another - all free of charge and without being a library patron.
 All books used in these libraries are donated and recycled to the public.
 “Little Free Library” is a national program used to promote literacy and the love of reading by building free book exchanges worldwide, and now totaling over 15,000+ participating libraries.

 “We are so pleased to be able to offer a new idea in library service to our community.
 We hope our patrons enjoy the availability of books throughout North Little Rock as we add them to other locations in the City,” said Jeff Baskin, Executive Director for the William F. Laman Public Library System.